morucci/repoxplorer/README.md

 ## Configuration

-This configuration directory will be called `<configuration directory>/` in this documentation.

-If RepoXplorer has been installed via the virtualenv method then `<configuration directory>/` will be ~/repoxplorer/local/share/repoxplorer.
-Using the RPM installtion method it will be /etc/repoxplorer.
+RepoXplorer will look for the configuration directory *db_path* that is defined in config.py.
+The directory is supposed to contain the content definition.

-Please note that projects, groups, contributors can be defined in any YAML files in the configuration directory.
+The content definition (projects, groups, contributors) must be defined in *db_path* as YAML files.
+Any YAML files in the configuration directory will be loaded.
 RepoXplorer will load YAML files and do a basic data update when definition's keys appears in multiple YAML files.
 The loading is performed by alphabetical order.

 ### Define projects to index

 Below is an example of a yaml file, note that *Barbican* and *Swift* projects are composed of two Git repositories each, a server and a client.

-By default, the configuration file is `<configuration directory>/projects.yaml`.

 ```YAML
 ---